bcdev/zappend/docs/config.md

 ## `logging`

-Type _object_.
 Logging configuration.
+Must be one of the following:

+  * Type _boolean_.
+    Shortform that enables logging to the console using log level `"INFO"`.

+  * Shortform that enables logging to the console using the specified log level.
+    Must be one of `"CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", "NOTSET"`.

+  * Type _object_.
+    Detailed logging configuration.
 For details refer to the [dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema) of the Python module `logging.config`.
     The key `version` is required.

       * `version`:
         Logging schema version.
         Its value is `1`.

       * `formatters`:
         Type _object_.
         Formatter definitions.
 Each key is a formatter id and each value is an object describing how to configure the corresponding formatter.
         The object's values are of type _object_.
         Formatter configuration.

           * `format`:
             Type _string_.
             Format string in the given `style`.
             Defaults to `"%(message)s"`.

           * `datefmt`:
             Type _string_.
             Format string in the given `style` for the date/time portion.
             Defaults to `"%Y-%m-%d %H:%M:%S,uuu"`.

           * `style`:
             Determines how the format string will be merged with its data.
             Must be one of `"%", "{", "$"`.

       * `filters`:
         Type _object_.
         Filter definitions.
 Each key is a filter id and each value is a dict describing how to configure the corresponding filter.
         The object's values are of type _object_.
         Filter configuration.

       * `handlers`:
         Type _object_.
         Handler definitions.
 Each key is a handler id and each value is an object describing how to configure the corresponding handler.
         The object's values are of type _object_.
         Handler configuration.
 All keys other than the following are passed through as keyword arguments to the handler's constructor.
         The key `class` is required.

           * `class`:
             Type _string_.
             The fully qualified name of the handler class.
 See [logging handlers](https://docs.python.org/3/library/logging.handlers.html).

           * `level`:
             The level of the handler.
             Must be one of `"CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", "NOTSET"`.

           * `formatter `:
             Type _string_.
             The id of the formatter for this handler.

           * `filters`:
             Type _array_.
             A list of ids of the filters for this logger.
             The items of the array are of type _string_.

       * `loggers`:
         Type _object_.
         Logger definitions.
 Each key is a logger name and each value is an object describing how to configure the corresponding logger.
 The tool's logger has the id `'zappend'`.
         The object's values are of type _object_.
         Logger configuration.

           * `level`:
             The level of the logger.
             Must be one of `"CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", "NOTSET"`.

           * `propagate `:
             Type _boolean_.
             The propagation setting of the logger.

           * `filters`:
             Type _array_.
             A list of ids of the filters for this logger.
             The items of the array are of type _string_.

           * `handlers`:
             Type _array_.
             A list of ids of the handlers for this logger.
             The items of the array are of type _string_.

 ## `dry_run`